gabimor/keyboardninja/README.md

 #### beta

-- new app poll
-- login or signup to save, you can also share your shortcuts with a frien
-- suggest an app
+- suggest an app / new app poll
 - footer
 - show related apps in app page (to show there's more content on the site)
 - login, signup popup & load userApp on login
-- search TODOs
 - performance
   - render times
   - server times